letthelightin/finalproject/src/README.md

 when the 2048 tile is achieved.

 ###Information of J2048
-The project is intended to be easily understood and traced; much effort has been placed into simplifying the names of the methods.

-The methods have mostly been left in order of use (and creation) as that is how I best remember their locations.
+The methods/constructors of Board have mostly been left in order of use (and creation) as that is how I best remember their locations - via their execution flow.

 The game is played by running the class RunMe.
 The other classes, Board and Block, may be run to provide illustrative examples of themselves.

+A Block is a rectangle and centered label with an integer value displayed via the label and is capable of displaying itself via JavaFX

+A Board is fundamentally a square 2D array capable of displaying itself via JavaFX.
+This board is four places wide by four places high and is displayed at 400 pixels wide by 400 pixels high.

+At the start of the game the Board's block array is filled with empty Blocks and the background of the Board is drawn.
+A randomly selected place has its Block's value set to 2.
+The Board then draws all Blocks with a value greater than 0.

+Class RunMe's key handling works the rest: when a directional key on the kayboard is pressed the handler traverses the Board's array creating, executing, and  disposing of pathTransitions for each Block that should be moved.